Registration

 Panel Discussion: Leading in the Age of AI

-How charity leaders use AI to gain capacity, set guardrails and lead with confidence
+How charity leaders use AI to gain capacity, and lead with confidence in a world of increasingly sophisticated technology

 Key discussion points